leolaurindo/cmd-search-utility/README.md

 Windows search sucks.
 If you open explorer and narrow down in some folders, it can suck less than it would, but it's not optimal.
 In addition to that, handling files when inside the "search mode" is even worse.

 I used to have a software to help me with that when I was in my master's.
 I had to iterate and search for piles of `pdfs`, so I really needed a more robust thing.
 After I formatted my PC in the past year, I lost it.
 I don't even remember its name.
-Searched a bit for it in the internet but did not found.
+Searched a bit for it in the internet but I could not found the forgotten unnamed app.

 This script is my solution for repetitive searches and my own impatience with Explorer.
 I even wish I could send it back in time to my struggling master's student self.

 To my today's self, it's more of a facilitator to search for, modify and interact with a set of files in my pc (mostly python scripts, hence the usage of `vscode`).
-It's a simple script, there are probably best solutions out there, but it not only fit my needs as well as served as a small bit of study and practice in batch scripting.
+It's a simple script, there are probably best solutions out there, but it fits my need and served as a small bit of study and practice in batch scripting.

 ## Inner workings

 - The search algorithm in a simple linear search with wildcard matching.
 - It iterates over each directory and its subdirectories recursively, checking if any folder or files match the keywords.
 - The algorithm will iterate only over the paths declared in `search_paths.txt`.
-Just write any paths following the pattern already present there.
-Don't leave `\` at the end of the paths and separate them by a single line break.
+Just write any paths following the pattern already present there. **Don't** leave `\` at the end of the paths and separate them by a single line break.
-   - This method was chosen so that the user can limit the scope of the search, making it quicker and more efficient for repetitive usage.
+   - This method was chosen so that the user can limit the scope of the search, requiring less processing power and time over the iterations, making it more efficient for repetitive usage.
    - You can, however, add a whole disk simply writing `C:`.
-   - Tip: Place this directory in the search path, so you can quickly find and modify the `search_paths.txt`.
+   - Tip: Place this directory in the search path, so you can quickly find and modify the `search_paths.txt` to add or remove another one.
 - The refined search will search inside the list created in the previous search.
-- You can look by file extensions prompting ".csv" or ".py", for example, in the initial or the refined search.
+- You can look by file extensions by querying for ".csv" or ".py", for example, in the initial or the refined search.

 ## Usage